-Removing silt and leaf litter can be achieved using hand tools such as a 'crome' (also known as a drag fork) (see link: https://bit.ly/33n5jQG).
+Removing silt and leaf litter can be achieved using hand tools such as a 'crome' (also known as a drag fork).
 The silt removed can be moved to a composting site or around the edges of the pond.
 This desilted area should recover quite quickly the following season.